THE PREMIER MARKETPLACE FOR REAL GEMS

 Hemimorphite Gemstone Properties

 Every gem has unique characteristics that help experts determine its value.
-For hemimorphite, it comes down to color, cut, clarity, and size.
+Hemimorphite’s value comes down to its color, cut, clarity, transparency, and size.

 Color

-In its purest form, hemimorphite is white or colorless.
+Without any impurities present, pure hemimorphite is white or colorless.
 More rarely, it can appear blue, green, amber, and gray.
-These shade variations result from impurities of copper and iron.
+These shade variations result from impurities:

 Cut